PaoloRibeca/KPop/README.md

 ```
 will produce the same results but output them to a tab-separated tabular file named `Classes.KPopTwisted.txt`.
 In general, in the style of BLAST indices, you do not have to worry about formats or extensions as long as you consistently use the same prefix (in this case, `Classes`) to indicate logically related files.

+Note that as a rule, sequence/sample names, as well as metadata field names and field values, cannot contain double quote `'"'` or tabulation `'\t'` characters.

 ## 4. Command line syntax

 ### 4.1. `KPopCount`